sindresorhus/awesome/readme.md

 - [Web Archiving](https://github.com/iipc/awesome-web-archiving#readme) - An effort to preserve the Web for future generations.
 - [WP-CLI](https://github.com/schlessera/awesome-wp-cli#readme) - Command-line interface for WordPress.
 - [Credit Modeling](https://github.com/mourarthur/awesome-credit-modeling#readme) - Methods for classifying credit applicants into risk classes.
-- [Ansible](https://github.com/ansible-community/awesome-ansible#readme) - A Python-based, open source IT configuration management and automation platform.
+- [Ansible](https://github.com/ansible-community/awesome-ansible#readme) - A Python-based, open-source IT configuration management and automation platform.
 - [Biological Visualizations](https://github.com/keller-mark/awesome-biological-visualizations#readme) - Interactive visualization of biological data on the web.
 - [QR Code](https://github.com/make-github-pseudonymous-again/awesome-qr-code#readme) - A type of matrix barcode that can be used to store and share a small amount of information.
 - [Veganism](https://github.com/sdassow/awesome-veganism#readme) - Making the plant-based lifestyle easy and accessible.
 - [Translations](https://github.com/mbiesiad/awesome-translations#readme) - The transfer of the meaning of a text from one language to another.
-- [Scriptable](https://github.com/dersvenhesse/awesome-scriptable#readme) - An iOS app for automations in JavaScript.
+- [Scriptable](https://github.com/dersvenhesse/awesome-scriptable#readme) - An iOS app for automation in JavaScript.
 - [WebXR](https://github.com/msub2/awesome-webxr#readme) - Enables immersive virtual reality and augmented reality content on the web.
 - [Computational Geometry](https://github.com/atkirtland/awesome-computational-geometry#readme) - Computational approaches for problems in geometry.
 - [OpenStreetMap](https://github.com/osmlab/awesome-openstreetmap#readme) - An open data mapping project utilized by many apps and devices.